Hungarian overview

 Abstract

-The radical geopolitical restructuring after the First World War resulted in new states and state borders in Central Europe.
-As a result of the bargaining of great powers, the newly developed national states became the main barrier to the extension of interregional relations in Central Europe and mainly in Hungary.
-The hostile relations and mistrust coming from the new situation was not favourable for the relationship of Hungary with its neighbours.
+The radical geopolitical reconfiguration following the First World War led to the creation of numerous new states and state borders in Central Europe.
+The new nation-state frameworks, shaped by great-power bargains, became for a long time the main obstacle to the expansion of interregional relations in Central Europe, and particularly in Hungary.
+The hostile relations and the atmosphere of mistrust accompanying this new situation were also unfavorable to the development of good-neighbourly relations.